Bucklin Point Wastewater Treatment Plant Operations and Maintenance/Storage Buildings

 The Primary Control Center (PCC) is the first of three buildings being constructed as part of the larger Training Facility project for Central Hudson Gas & Electric.
 These new buildings will not only maintain critical transmission and distribution services for gas and electric to clients, but be at the forefront of managing and controlling the energy that communities rely on.

 The project involves new construction of a 43,000-square-foot facility comprised of a steel frame structure on concrete foundation, with cladding composed of ground face and terracotta masonry, CMU’s and sheet metal.
-The roofing system is a fully adhered EPDM. and aluminum and glass curtain wall make up the entries.
+The roofing system is a fully adhered EPDM rubber roof system.
+Aluminum and glass curtain wall make up the entries.

-The PCC building will be a high security space complete with anti-tailgating security doors, switchable privacy glass, and various continuous construction assemblies to prevent access to critical operations spaces.
-Outside of the secure areas, there will be offices and meeting spaces offering versatility to the center’s use and functionality.
-There will also be a public viewing area to facilitate transparency into what they do.
+The PCC building is a high security space complete with anti-tailgating security doors, switchable privacy glass, and various continuous construction assemblies to prevent access to critical operations spaces.
+Outside of the secure areas, there are offices and meeting spaces offering versatility to the center’s use and functionality.
+There’s a public viewing area to facilitate transparency into what goes on at the center.

-At the completion of the building construction and infrastructure, DOC will manage the console and video display packages which includes the installation of data infrastructure and coordinated video display screens throughout two control rooms, used to monitor and troubleshoot Central Hudson’s utility grid throughout the Hudson Valley.
+DOC managed the console and video display packages which includes the installation of data infrastructure and coordinated video display screens throughout two control rooms used to monitor and troubleshoot Central Hudson’s utility grid throughout the Hudson Valley.
 The control spaces are 24/7-use-rooms and the video display system is fully redundant and seismically rated.

 Project Highlights